Ogivar

 Ogivar Technologies Inc. was a Canadian computer company founded in Montreal, Quebec, in 1982 and 1992.
-Active for roughly a decade, the company primarily manufactured IBM PC compatibles before having the majority of its assets bought out by Tandem International, a electrochemical company, following bankruptcy proceedings.
+Active for roughly a decade, the company primarily manufactured IBM PC compatibles before having the majority of its assets bought out by Tandem International, an electrochemical company, following bankruptcy proceedings.
 It was once one of Canada's top manufacturers of personal computers.

 History

 Ogivar Technologies was founded in late 1982 by five business partners with $25,000 in equity and a credit line provided by a Montreal branch of the Royal Bank of Canada.
 One of the founders, Jaime Benchimol, was 23 when the company started; by 1985 he was the company's president.
 Patrick Gauthier, 29 when the company started, had the role of financial officer by 1985, and Erick Antoine, at 39, was by that year the head of engineering for the company's printed-circuit board manufacturing operations.
 By January 1985, the company had fourteen employees.
 The company filed its initial public offering in 1986, reaching a share price of $3.25 on opening day, eventually reaching $7 per share later in the year.

 The company's first product was a clone of the IBM PC XT, called the Panama XT.
 It was manufactured in Ogivar's 2,500-square-foot facility in Saint-Laurent, located along the Trans-Canada Highway.
 Between December 1983 and January 1985, the company sold 500 units, generating $1.2 million in sales.
 It received accolades in a report prepared by the Government of Quebec, who rated it above the IBM XT on which the computer was based.
 By the end of fiscal year 1985, the company posted $7.7 million in sales, and by fiscal year 1986's end, that figure had grown to $22 million.
 Ogivar by that point employed 78 people and had introduced a clone of the IBM PC/AT, called the Panama 286 X, a revised version of the Panama XT called the Panama Professional, and the i386-based Panama 386.
 With the latter, Ogivar was one of the first two computer manufacturers in Canada to release a 32-bit PC clone.

 In April 1988, Ogivar opened up a subsidiary in the United States to market its products there.
 Following an embargo on Toshiba-produced laptops for purchase within the federal government of the United States effective between 1988 and 1991, Ogivar announced their intent to "fill the void" created by the ban by selling its own laptops to American federal institutions.
 Ogivar also hoped to capture 10 percent of Toshiba's annual unit sales of 150,000 laptops that they achieved in 1987.
 In 1988 they released the Ogivar 286, a clone of the Toshiba T3100.
+In July 1989 the Company's CEO Jaime Benchimol resigned to pursue other interests and was replaced By Gary Sharp who continued the company mission until 1992.
+Jaime Benchimol remain on the board of directors until the company was sold.